2024S2-FSE/GRUPO_7/test.md

 #Trabalho de resumo

 ##Review:

 Difficulties of Client Requirements and Management:

-• Clients often don’t know what is needed or what is feasible.
+• **Clients often don’t know what is needed or what is feasible.**

   Os clientes não sabem o que é preciso, e também o que é "doable"(fazível)

-• Clients often lack appreciation for the complexities inherent in software engineering, particularly regarding the impact of changing requirements.
+• **As a result of changing requirements, software is often built using an iterative process rather than as a sequence of closed tasks.**

-  Os clientes devido a não saberem da complexidade inerente na engenharia do software, não tem a devida consciência do impacto da mudança de requerimentos
+  Como resultado da mudança de requerimentos, um software é frequentemente feito usando um processo iterativo (repetição cíclica) ao invés de uma sequência fechada de tarefas (com começo e fim)

-•  It is likely that increased understanding and changing conditions will generate new or changed software requirements.
+• **Software engineering necessarily incorporates creativity and discipline.
+Maintaining an appropriate balance between the two is sometimes difficult.**

-#             Shadows           #
+  A engenharia de Software necessita da incorporação de criatividade e disciplina.
+E manter um balanço apropriado de ambas é difícil.

-• As a result of changing requirements, software is often built using an iterative process rather than as a sequence of closed tasks.
+• **The degree of novelty and complexity is often high.**

-• Software engineering necessarily incorporates creativity and discipline.
-Maintaining an appropriate balance between the two is sometimes difficult.
+  A complexidade e a originalidade necessária é frequentemente alta.

-• The degree of novelty and complexity is often high.
+• **There is often a rapid rate of change in the underlying technology.**

-• There is often a rapid rate of change in the underlying technology.
+  Frequentemente há mudanças na tecnologia a ser utilizada.